stratedge/wye/README.md

 #### Adding Rows When Column Names Are Predefined

-For the same of ease, readibility, and brevity, you can define the columns of a `Result` object once, and then each row can be defined by a plain array of values, or as individual parameters to the `addRow` method.
+For the sake of ease, readibility, and brevity, you can define the columns of a `Result` object once, and then each row can be defined by a plain array of values, or as individual parameters to the `addRow` method.

 > #### A Note on Constructing Row Data:
 > You should define your return data in its raw state - meaning as the data source would return it.
 Wye will use the fetch style that your code defines to format the data on your behalf so that if you change your fetch style in the future there should be no need to revisit your test data.